aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-structured-configuration.md

 Custom EOS Structured Configuration keys can be set on any group or host_var level using the name of the corresponding `eos_cli_config_gen` key prefixed with content of `custom_structured_configuration_prefix`.
 The content of Custom Structured Configuration variables will be combined with the structured config generated by the eos_designs role.
-By default Lists are replaced and Dictionaries are updated.
+By default Lists are merged/concatenated and Dictionaries are updated.
 The combine is done recursively, so it is possible to update a sub-key of a variable set by
 `eos_designs` role already.
 The List-merge strategy can be changed using `custom_structured_configuration_list_merge`.
 Since most data models move towards lists and input data is auto-converted from dicts to lists, it is more likely that `custom_structured_configuration_list_merge: replace` will